 - Massage Envy: Sold over 1000 franchises.
 Was acquired by Roark Capital.

-- Nothing Bundt Cakes: Grew from single unit to 200 locations.
-Was acquired by a private equity firm.
+- Nothing Bundt Cakes: Grew from single unit to 390 locations.
+Acquired by Roark Capital in 2021.

 - Cosi: 356 franchises in the first 2 years.